 The importance of managing farmland for wildlife is one of the most important steps in nature conservation in the UK.

 As well as the fields of oats and barley, less productive fields have been converted to wildflower meadows, either traditionally grazed by Longhorn cattle and Norfolk Horn sheep or for hay-making.
-The cattle and sheep make the move in the summer from the dryer high meadows down to graze on the rich water meadows.
+The cattle and sheep make the move in the summer from the drier high meadows down to graze on the rich water meadows.
 Creating and conserving wildlife friendly farmland habitats is possible in a profitable farm and by doing so we are actively saving farmland species.